manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 	 - Password - Enter the password <if type="hidden">*Welcome_1*</if>
 	 - Container name - (leave empty)

-	> **Note:** If you forget the database password, dig into the [Admin Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/admin/index.html) and fish out how to change the password externally.
+	> **Note**: If you forget the database password, dig into the [Admin Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/admin/index.html) and fish out how to change the password externally.

 	----
 	## Check OMS status and details